GesChen/EngineeringOnQuack/Assets/Scripts/Documentation/errors.md

 Mismatched brackets

 `AttemptedEvalStringAsExpr`\
-Attempted to evaluate a string as an expression
+Cannot evaluate a string as an expression

 `OperatorInBadPosition` `(op)`\
 Operator `{op}` in bad position